HansPinckaers/thesis/chapter1.md

 ImageNet and CIFAR-10, contain sub-megapixel images to circumvent memory limitations.

+#### TODO: Overview of a whole CNN

-In specific domains like remote sensing and medical imaging, there is a need to train CNNs on high-resolution, where most of the information is contained.
+In specific domains like remote sensing and medical imaging, there is a need to train CNNs in high-resolution, where most of the information is contained.
-Ideally we want to combine the high-resolution information with more global context, as pathologists can do during daily practive.
+Ideally, we want to combine the high-resolution information with a more global context, as pathologists can do during daily practice.
 However, computer memory becomes a limiting factor.
 The memory requirements of CNNs increase proportionally to the input size of the network, quickly filling up memory with multi-megapixel images.
 As a result, only small CNNs can be trained with such